acidanthera/bugtracker/.github/ISSUE_TEMPLATE/bug-in-opencore-or-kext.md

 ---
 name: Bug in OpenCore or KEXTs
-about: Only OpenCore and Lilu configurations are supported
+about: Only OpenCore and Lilu configurations are supported.
 title: ''
 labels: ''
 assignees: ''